ifeelgarv/ifeelgarv/README.md

 I love turning design ideas into lightning-fast, accessible interfaces that feel effortless.

-Outside of code, I’m usually lost in watching tech pod, pushing limits at the gym, or nerding out over the latest dev tools and design trends.
+Outside of code, I’m usually lost in watching tech pod, pushing limits at the gym, or nerding out over other's github repos for new ideas.

-#### Fun Facts:
+### Fun Fact

-* I once spent 8 hours straight perfecting a UI animation - no regrets.
-* Building a SaaS from scratch taught me more than any course ever could.
+You’ll find some of my side projects pinned on my profile which I've built with love and lots of `console.log()`.